ALL IN ONE CRAFTS ART STUDIO | SOWN & GROWN ART ENRICHMENT PROGRAM

 Art That Grows with the Seasons

-Our curriculum is built around the natural world as both teacher and material.
+Our curriculum is built around the natural world as both a teacher and material.
 Each season brings a new artistic focus.
 Each month, a new theme.

 The Four Seasons